-ICS provide intelligent data to all levels of the NHS, from detailed reporting on clinical review services, to highlighting where efficiencies can be made and prevalence and adherence improved.
+We provide intelligent data to all levels of the NHS, from detailed reporting on clinical review services, to highlighting opportunities for efficiencies, prevalence enhancement and strategic planning.